Tashi Lhunpo Monastery is one of the most important monasteries in Central Tibet besides being the traditional seat of the Panchen Lama.

 HIS HOLINESS THE DALAI LAMA

-AUTUMN TOUR DATES - LATEST INFORMATION!
+AUTUMN TOUR DATES - LATEST INFORMATION AND NEW DATES!

 Find the latest tour schedule for the monks' tour in 2014.